 - Approximately 2.2 to 2.7 million tonnes of waste rock

-Demolition activities to-date have included:
+Demolition activities included:

 - Extensive asbestos abatement of buildings